 - We study this asymmetry with the LHCb (2) experiment at CERN in Geneva.
 (Nobel Prize 2008 was awarded to M.Kobayashi and T.Maskawa for the discovery of the origin of this broken symmetry.)

 - With "Rare Decays" like Bs->mu+mu- (theory) we aim to find New Particles beyond the Standard Model.

 - Through "CP violation" like with Bs->Ds+K- (theory) we investigate matter-antimatter differences.

 - LHC news: Latest news.
 Expert info: (LHCb Display) (beam) (lumi+energy) (Event display)

-- Construction of the Outer Tracker Detector for the LHCb experiment.
-OT performance in Run I.
+- Construction of the Outer Tracker Detector for the LHCb experiment; Improved LHCb OT performance in Run II.

 - 13th International Conference on B-Physics at Hadron Machines,

 and 1st Amsterdam Particle Physics Symposium APPS were held in Amsterdam